Daminmin Festival is back for 2022!

 Daminmin Festival showcases a fusion of traditional and contemporary First Nations and rural culture.
 We will share traditional Indigenous arts and culture alongside rural arts and culture.
 Workshops will include Weaving, clap stick making, bush foods and medicine, dyeing, drawing, dancing.
 We will also showcase a collection of great local short films, local bush bands, and dances.

-Friday 22 July from 10 am we will enjoy the opening ceremony with the Kenbi Dancers, followed by a host of arts activities and cultural workshops nestled amongst the bush.
+Friday 22 July from 10 am we will enjoy the opening ceremony with the Garramilla Dancers, followed by a host of arts activities and cultural workshops nestled amongst the bush.

 In the evening we will enjoy a short film festival with NT traveling Film Fest.